Rahien/frequent-sets-service/README.md

-WIP mu.semte.ch service to compute frequent item sets.
+Basic mu.semte.ch service to compute frequent item sets.

 # Building the image
 Build the docker image using